Rostlab/JS18_ProjectA_Group1/README.md

   -> Batch 1 run: 1 migrations    or
   -> Already up to date
 ```
+Hint: The server will try to execute the migration on every server start

 ### how to rollback
 1) run the following command